Call our free helpline0808 808 3555

-You must give at least 21 days notice.
-Your employer may ask you
+You must give at least 21 days' notice.
+Your employer can ask

-to postpone your leave if it would cause disruption to their
+you to postpone your leave for up to six months if it would cause

-business.
-Seek further advice if this happens to you.
+disruption to their business.
+Seek further advice if this happens

 Returning to work

-If you take four weeks or less parental leave you are guaranteed
+If you take four weeks or fewer parental leave you are

-returning to your same job.
-If you take more than four weeks and it
+guaranteed returning to your same job.
+If you take more than four

-is not reasonably possible for you to be allowed to return to your
+weeks and it is not reasonably possible for you to be allowed to

-old job, you are entitled to a similar job with the same or better
+return to your old job, you are entitled to a similar job with the

 You can take time off work to deal with an

-emergency relating to a dependent.
+emergency relating to a dependant.
 This could be a parent, partner,

 child, or someone for whom an individual has sole care.
 Your